Travel Book Review: Lonely Planet’s Ultimate Travel

 I’ve always been interested in rankings.
 What’s the tallest building, the biggest desert, the hottest place, etc. I even like ranking things that are far too subjective to rank, like who’s the best actor, or what’s the best movie ever made.
 For me, the fun comes from coming up with a case for something that’s really just meant to be enjoyed.

-That’s why the subtitle of Ultimate Adventure caught my eye: “Our List of the 500 Best Places to See…Ranked!”
+That’s why Lonely Planet’s Ultimate Adventure caught my eye: “Our List of the 500 Best Places to See…Ranked!”

 Ranking the best places?
 But how?
 That’s like saying who’s the best guitarist, or the most technically skilled rapper.
 You might whittle the list down to several people who are all extremely good, but you’re never going to get a consensus on the #1 spot.